t-costa/CPC-Problems/Trapping Water/README.md

 the height of the current cell (because that space can not be filled with water).
 Doing this for every cell, we could end up with negative values, which are nonsense for our purposes, so we have to take the maximum between the calculated value and zero.

-This explains the last for in maxWater
+This explains the last for in maxWater:

 ```c++
 for (int i=0; i<n; i++)
         trappedWater += std::max(std::min(leftMax[i], rightMax[i]) - v[i], 0);
 ```

-The other for loop are needed to initialize the vectors leftMax and rightMax, which contain respectively the largest value from the left and from the right (zero for the first and last value in the initial array).
+The other for loop are needed to initialize the vectors `leftMax` and `rightMax`, which contain respectively the largest value from the left and from the right (zero for the first and last value in the initial array).

-<b>Complexity:</b> The algorithm scan all the input array three times, so the time complexity is O(n), and keeps in memory two addictional
-array (leftMax and rightMax) of n elements each, so the space complexity is O(n).
+<b>Complexity:</b> The algorithm scan all the input array three times, so the time complexity is `O(n)`, and keeps in memory two addictional array (`leftMax` and `rightMax`) of n elements each, so the space complexity is `O(n)`.